 Careful Environmental Impact Assessment and Optimization

-Data analytics is also critical for achieving sustainability and about 71% of construction companies surveyed by Autodesk have already increased their sustainability investments.
+Data analytics is also critical for achieving sustainability, and about 71% of construction companies surveyed by Autodesk have already increased their sustainability investments.

 By using data analytics, environmentally conscious construction businesses do more than just benefit the planet.
 They also save costs through reduced waste and energy consumption.